A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

 - Blurry vision

-Serious neck injuries, especially spinal injuries and concussions, often occur due to rear-end accidents.
+Serious neck injuries, especially spinal injuries and concussions, often occur due to rear-end car crashes.
 Back injuries, broken bones and other internal injuries also often occur due to collisions caused by another driver crashing into the back of your car.
 And if you don't receive medical treatment right away, you could experience serious health problems in the future.

 Car accidents often occur at intersections.
 And when they do, it's usually because another driver didn't follow the rules of the road.
 A driver may have run a red light, raced through a stop sign or simply didn't look carefully enough before proceeding through an intersection.

-There are many telltale signs that someone broke the law when these types of accidents occur.
+There are telltale signs that someone broke the law when these types of car accidents occur.
 This includes when drivers run a red light or fail to stop for a stop sign, or turn into your car.
 There might not be any skid marks on the road because the other driver didn't slow down.
-Or the skid marks might be longer than normal due to the driver going too fast before trying to stop before the crash.
+Or the skid marks might be longer than normal due to the driver going too fast before trying to stop before the car crash.
 Whatever the evidence is, we will not rest until we find the facts you need to succeed in your intersection accident case.

 - Driver falling asleep at the wheel